 A bit of chopping and the trays of broccoli and sweet potato were ready for roasting.

-Meanwhile, the rice was cooking.
-Everything was done at the same time and then it was time to build the bowls.
+Everything got done at around the same time and then it was time to build the bowls.
 First rice, then some spinach - the heat of the rice and of the roasted vegetables combine to wilt it a little which is nice.
 Then the miso dressing - no skimping! - and a topping of toasted sesame seeds to add a little, nutty, fragrant crunch.

 For the bowl

-* 1 cup dried rice or another cooking grain of your choice
+* 1 cup dried organic short grain brown or black japonica rice or another grain of your choice

 * Sea salt and freshly ground black pepper